 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

 How does your parish community constantly renew its orientation towards God?
-Is there a pastoral planning team that steers this process?
-What suggestions can be made to assist the elect to keep renewing their orientation to God in the future?
+Does a pastoral planning team steer this process?
+What are some suggestions for helping the elect continually renew their orientation towards God in the future?

 The tax collectors and the sinners were all seeking the company of Jesus to hear what he had to say, and the Pharisees and the scribes complained.
 ‘This man’ they said ‘welcomes sinners and eats with them.’
 So he spoke this parable to them: